lban2049/requests/.aigne/doc-smith/docs/user-guide-session-objects.md

 ## Basic Usage

 To get started, simply create an instance of the `Session` class.
-It can be used in the same way as the top-level `requests` module.
+It has the same methods as the top-level `requests` object, so you can use it to make `GET`, `POST`, and other requests.

 ```python
 import requests